What is Early Pregnancy Loss?

-Non-surgical post miscarriage care options
+Non-surgical post-miscarriage care options

 If there’s no risk of infection, it may be possible to allow the tissue to pass naturally, which usually takes 1-2 weeks.
 If necessary, your doctor can prescribe medication to help it pass more easily.
 The use of a single preoperative dose of doxycycline is recommended to prevent infection after surgical management of early pregnancy loss.

 You should expect bleeding that is longer and heavier than your normal period.
 You may also pass tissue that resembles blood clots.
 Symptoms can include nausea, diarrhea, and/or painful cramps, for which we can prescribe you medication.
 Afterward, you should have an ultrasound to make sure all of the tissue has passed.
 Complete miscarriage means you have passed all of the pregnancy tissue.
 Your uterus or womb is empty and you don’t need any additional medical treatment

-Surgical post miscarriage care options
+Surgical post-miscarriage care options

 This procedure can be performed in our office.
-It involves inserting a thin tube into the uterus, and using gentle suction to clear out the tissue.
+It involves inserting a thin tube into the uterus and using gentle suction to clear out the tissue.
 A local anesthetic can be used to make you more comfortable during the procedure.

 Dilation and curettage (D&C)